This course has a Part 1 and Part 2. Successful completion of Part 1 is a prerequisite to enrolling in Part 2.

 Meet the instructors

-Kristin Irrer, M.A., Infant Mental Health Specialist, IMH-E®, has been working in the field of child development for over twenty years, supporting infants, young children and their families in a variety of prevention and intervention settings.
-In her current role as the Minnesota Association of Children’s Mental Health, Infant and Early Childhood Endorsement® Coordinator, she offers guidance to a multi-disciplinary workforce as they gain specialized training and recognition of Infant Mental Health informed practice.
-Kristin also provides reflective supervision/consultation to those working towards infant mental health Endorsement®.
-She holds a masters degree in child development with specializations in administration and infancy from the Erikson Institute.
-Kristin is endorsed through the MN Association of Children’s Mental Health as an Infant Mental Health Specialist, IMH-E®.
+Mrs. Irrer has been working in the field of child development for over twenty years, supporting infants, young children and their families in a variety of prevention and intervention settings.
+Her professional areas of interest are in expanding capacity for those in administrative roles to experience reflective supervision and exploring ways to embed RSC into systems that support infants and toddlers.
+In her current role she offers training and guidance to a multi-disciplinary workforce as they grow in their reflective capacities and view their work from an Infant Mental Health informed lens.
+Along with teaching for the Infant Mental Health Certificate program, Kristin provides reflective supervision/consultation to a diverse group of professionals working in the infant family field including those in child welfare, early intervention, home visiting, early childhood mental health, coaching, and administrative roles.
+She holds a masters degree in child development with specializations in infancy and administration from the Erikson Institute.
+Kristin is currently the IECMH Endorsement® Coordinator for the State of Colorado and is endorsed as an Infant Mental Health Specialist, IMH-E®.

 To cancel, send an email to Karen Anderson at firstname.lastname@example.org.